Art-Sells/Arells/Build-Notes.md

 - (About arells)
 - - Clean up UI (on Modals/buttons/everything)

-### Sign In to Save Investments (Above Investments and below "Add Investments" button)

-## Inside the Index/Home
-create:
-(View My Investments) button hovers 20 px from the bottom of the page <- only shows after sign-in (e-mail) is read....

 ## Create a /My-Investments page (UI/UX height downs/ups/etc just like asset pages except without borders and the wrappers have the same shadow as the main wrapper from the home page and words/titles same colors as the home page (excluding the asset colors)) that has: